-The goals and strategies of these organizations will be long-term, based on extensive research, planning, evaluation, continuous learning, and integration of diverse perspectives.
+- The goals and strategies of the organization will be long-term and based on extensive research, planning, evaluation, continuous learning, and integration of diverse perspectives.

 Organizations should request the amount that meets their needs and will make the most impact on the proposed program, taking into consideration the median grant size for grants in this focus area is typically $25,000.
 Staff will work with eligible applicants to determine the appropriate request amount.